-Hot tubs are often seen as luxurious leisure products, which can contribute to the reason as to why not as many homes having them in their backyards.
+Hot tubs are often seen as luxurious leisure products, which can contribute to the reason why not as many homes having them in their backyards.
 When in reality, hot tubs have become more and more affordable and attainable, offering many wonderful health benefits and helping create a more social backyard.
 This myth that they are unattainable products is one of many that we hear from time to time, which we are going to dive into within this article.

 What Do People Say About Hot Tubs?